z--m-n/urbisphere-dm/urbisphere-dm/README.md

 # (urbisphere-dm) README.md

-Please consult the documentation in `/docs` for general guidance.
-Each tool or tool set may have additional documentation in sub-folders `**/docs`.
+For general guidance, please consult the documentation in the '/docs' folder.
+You might find extra info for each tool or tool set in subfolders called `**/docs`.

 ### Files
 ```bash